ariel-behar/baby-journal/README.md

 <h2>Technological Overview</h2>

->This Next.js app combines Next-Auth for authentication, Next-Intl for internationalization, and MongoDB as its database.
+<blockquote style="border-left: .25em solid #3F51B5">This Next.js app combines Next-Auth for authentication, Next-Intl for internationalization, and MongoDB as its database.
 This setup means users can log in securely, see the app in their own language, and enjoy a smooth experience thanks to efficient data handling.
-It supports multiple login options and easy locale management, while MongoDB keeps data storage fast and flexible.
+It supports multiple login options and easy locale management, while MongoDB keeps data storage fast and flexible.</blockquote>

 <br />